Mamaduka/bookmark-card/readme.txt

 2. Horizontal card style.

 == Changelog ==

+= 2.1.0 - 2022-02-12 =
+* Adds support for custom border-radius.
+* Stacks horizontal Cards on smaller screens.
+* Adds option to change media position for horizontal Cards.
+* Fixes loading state styles when using with Gutenberg plugin.

 = 2.0.0 - 2022-02-12 =
 * Bumped minimum required WordPress version to 5.8.